 Each year, we have to raise more than half of our turnover through donations and grants – Donate today to support our activities and help keep our prices affordable.

 Sort By Month

-Our new visual art and storytelling programme for KS2 children offers a one-off encounter at our new Gallery @ Half Moon, followed by optional follow-up workshops at school.
+Our visual art and storytelling programme for KS2 children offers encounters at our new Gallery @ Half Moon, followed by optional follow-up workshops at school.

-The programme offers children the chance to experience the art in the gallery including an hour-long workshop with the artist and an opportunity to explore the characters and places in the pictures through response-work in our drama studio.
+Drawing to Drama offers children the chance to experience the art in the gallery including a workshop with the artist.
+Some schools may also take up the opportunity to explore the characters and places in the pictures through response-work in our drama studio or follow-up workshops back at school.
 Using the art on the walls as a stimulus, children are invited to develop their interest in visual arts through both their own artwork and an opportunity to create a dramatic response.
 The day at Half Moon can be followed-up with a series of classroom-based workshops to enable the children to work towards a presentation of their own artwork and a short performance based on their gallery visit.

 June-July 2013: Old Ford Primary School